BobHop/PochoirMaker/README.md

 #### Source

-You may find the code of PochoirMaker is messy and unprofessional: that's totally normal.
+You may find the code of PochoirMaker messy and unprofessional: that's totally normal.
 I'm not a developer and had ChatGPT churn it all out, following my directions (in French 🇫🇷 ).
 But the tool is fully functional, it doesn't crash and does what it's asked.
 And I made a cute icon for it!

 If you feel like improving this tool, adding features like zoom in/out, undo/redo – please do so!
 I'm not claiming ownership on any of this and would love to see people use and improve it.